Wonju Gymnasium

 Wonju Gymnasium is an arena in Wonju, South Korea.
 It is the home arena of the Wonju DB Promy of the Korean Basketball League.
 The complex includes above-ground and basement parking space as well as the team's training facilities and clubhouse, which is connected to the arena via a special underground walkway.

 Prior to the opening of the Wonju Gymnasium, Wonju DB Promy had played at the outdated and much-maligned Chiak Gymnasium and did not have its own dedicated training ground and facilities.
-Its players infamously had to work out at local neighborhood gyms.
+Its players had to work out at local neighborhood gyms.
 The lack of funding from the pre-Dongbu Insurance era meant that the Chiak Gymnasium was never renovated to meet modern-day standards despite drawing some of the biggest game-day crowds among the KBL teams.
 The Wonju municipal government agreed to invest ₩5 billion into the construction of a new purpose-built arena.
 It opened in time for the 2013–14 season.

 Events

 In addition to basketball, Wonju Gymnasium has been used for concerts and other large-scale events during the off-season.
-It hosted the 4th APAN Star Awards and several Road Fighting Championship events.
+It hosted the 4th APAN Star Awards, the 2026 LCK season Road to MSI esports tournament, and several Road Fighting Championship events.

 During the COVID-19 pandemic, the arena doubled as a testing site for local residents.